hpsaturn/ESPNowCam/README.md

 CamFreenove Camera;
 ```

+>[!TIP]
-For now, it includes drivers for FreenoveS3, XIAOS3, M5UnitCamS3, Freenove WRover, ESP32Cam AI-Thinker and the TTGO T-Journal cameras, but you are able to define your custom camera like is shown in the [custom-camera-sender](https://github.com/hpsaturn/ESPNowCam/tree/master/examples/custom-camera-sender) example.
+>For now, it includes drivers for FreenoveS3, XIAOS3, M5UnitCamS3, Freenove WRover, ESP32Cam AI-Thinker and the TTGO T-Journal cameras, but you are able to define your custom camera like is shown in the [custom-camera-sender](https://github.com/hpsaturn/ESPNowCam/tree/master/examples/custom-camera-sender) example.
 If you can run it in a different camera, please notify me :D

 ### PSRAM or DRAM?